How to Parse JSON in Python - Easy Steps

 Comments: 0

 JSON stands for JavaScript Object Notation.
 It is not only lightweight but also easy to read and write for humans.
 Likewise, machines find it simple to parse and generate.
 Parsing is crucial when dealing with content from APIs, config files, or other sources of stored info for any Python developer.
-This article walks you through the basics of parsing JSON using Python’s module, including how to use json.dump python for saving content.
+This article walks you through the basics of parsing JSON using Python’s module, including how to use json.dump Python for saving content.

-Understanding JSON and its structure
+Understanding JSON and Its Structure

 JSON structures details in key-value pairs.
 Here's a basic example of an object: